Beware the Social Media Swamp-Learn How to Deal with Unhappy Customers

 Join the conversation.
 If you’ve been visible on social media, you’ll have more credibility if something erupts.
 But that’s not the only reason to have a social media presence.
 Even if your business is never involved in an online dustup, social media offers an opportunity to market and promote your business and engage with your customers.
 Smartphones and tablets have made it even easier for people to go online.

 Pay attention.
 Monitor the Internet for news about your brand.
 Routinely check online review sites (if appropriate) and social networking sites for references to your company, and run your company’s name through a search engine.
+Try using more appropriate platforms for your products, Grow on TikTok Today and make your business the most creative one to attract more customers.

 Be prepared.
 You can’t draft specific responses ahead of time, but you can identify your vulnerabilities and draft a response strategy.
 You’ll be well ahead of the game if you do this before a crisis hits rather than during one.
 You’ll also be able to dial down your emotions and respond more objectively.
 There’s another upside to identifying your vulnerabilities ahead of time: You have an opportunity to eliminate them.